Civil Liberties and Actions Against the Police

 Contact a member of our specialist team if you have suffered from or need support in any of the following:

-- With an expert legal team experienced in holding public authorities to account, we will be a strong and reliable partner in your challenge against the state.
+Our lawyers will make challenging the state feel less daunting, helping you to bring action against the government and public bodies when they have acted unlawfully.
+We seek to secure compensation and justice for human rights and other breaches which have had a detrimental impact on you and your family.
+With an expert legal team experienced in holding public authorities to account, we will be a strong and reliable partner in your challenge against the state.

 - We offer competitive private funding rates and routinely act for clients who pay privately.
 We are proud of the service we offer to our clients.

-Making a Civil Liberties Claim
+Funding a Civil Liberties Claim

 Our Civil Liberties Experts

-Some complaints will be handled by the force’s own internal professional standards Department, but others may be so serious in terms of the allegations made that they have to be passed to the IOPC.
+Some complaints will be handled by the force’s own internal professional standards department, but others may be so serious in terms of the allegations made that they have to be passed to the IOPC.